 Soak the seeds before planting to soften the seed coat.
 Use warm, not hot, water and let the seeds soak for roughly 30 minutes.
 Fill one or more small pots with the cactus soil mixture and place a few seeds in each pot.
 Sprinkle a light layer of sand or small gravel over the seeds to barely cover them.
 Moisten the soil.

 Seal the pots in a plastic bag or clear container.
-Place the container where it will receive bright, indirect light and keep at room temperature.
+Place the container where it will receive bright, indirect light and keep it at room temperature.
 Monitor the moisture level in the sealed container.
 If it is too dry, lightly water.
 If algae begins growing, open up the bag or container and allow it to dry.

 Once the haworthia has sprouted, resist the urge to transplant.
 The root system grows slowly.
 It’s best to keep them in the sealed container until the pot is overgrown.